Celo Dollar Price Hits $1.00 on Top Exchanges (CUSD)

-Celo Dollar (CUSD) traded up 0.3% against the U.S. dollar during the 24-hour period ending at 16:00 PM Eastern on July 17th.
-One Celo Dollar token can currently be purchased for about $1.00 or 0.00003340 BTC on major exchanges.
-Celo Dollar has a total market capitalization of $43.15 million and approximately $1.29 million worth of Celo Dollar was traded on exchanges in the last day.
-In the last week, Celo Dollar has traded up 0% against the U.S. dollar.
+Celo Dollar (CUSD) traded up 0% against the U.S. dollar during the one day period ending at 22:00 PM E.T. on July 20th.
+In the last week, Celo Dollar has traded 0.1% higher against the U.S. dollar.
+Celo Dollar has a total market capitalization of $43.18 million and approximately $306,576.37 worth of Celo Dollar was traded on exchanges in the last day.
+One Celo Dollar token can now be bought for approximately $1.00 or 0.00003340 BTC on major cryptocurrency exchanges.

 Here is how other cryptocurrencies have performed in the last day: